In order to understand what stakeholders actually want from their competitive intelligence process, it starts with answering a simple question.

 So, our report asked this very question to both stakeholders and competitive intelligence professionals.

-Stakeholders actually think that improving customer retention is one of the high priorities for a CI function.
-Yet, CI teams placed that far below a whole lot of other benefits.
-Customer retention was listed as the second most important benefit from competitive intelligence by stakeholders, but CI professionals only ranked it as the seventh most important.
+The C-Suite actually think that improving customer retention is one of the high priorities for a competitive enablement function.
+Yet, competitive teams placed that far below a whole lot of other benefits.
+Customer retention was listed as the most important benefit from competitive intelligence by stakeholders, but competitive programs only ranked it as the seventh most important.

-Customer retention isn’t something that competitive intelligence has traditionally focused on, however, given the ‘new normal’ post-pandemic landscape it has risen up the list of stakeholder priorities.
-Plus, when we only looked at responses from C-Level executives, customer retention jumped to the number one priority they expected CI to help with.
+Customer retention isn’t something that competitive intelligence has traditionally focused on, however, given the ‘new normal’ post-pandemic landscape it has risen up the list of stakeholder priorities..

 So, why is there such a misalignment?

-By looking at who CI teams are serving, it becomes clear why customer retention isn’t a priority for competitive intelligence professionals.
-Results from our report show that the first stakeholders that CI teams serve are sales teams (38%), C-level executives (23%), and marketing (17%).
-Customer success teams are the least supported (1%) by CI in the org.
+By looking at who competitive teams are serving, it becomes clear why customer retention isn’t a priority for competitive intelligence professionals.
+Results from our report show that the first stakeholders that competitive teams serve are sales teams (38%), C-level executives (23%), and marketing (17%).
+Customer success teams are the least supported (1%) in the org.

-In addition, when asked who are the most important stakeholders for the next 12-24 months, CI professionals maintain a similar response.
+In addition, when asked who are the most important stakeholders for the next 12-24 months, Competitive teams maintain a similar response.
 Sales (21%), C-level executives (18%), and marketing (16%) remain the most important stakeholders being served, whereas customer success remains low (8%) in the pecking order.

 It may be a sign of the ‘new normal’, but the entire org (aside from the CI function) are casting greater attention towards customer retention.
 Based on what stakeholders and C-level executives expect from their investment, there is an opportunity for CI professionals to better serve the business by collaborating with customer success teams on improving customer retention.